tim-minter/watson-assistant-app-connect/README.md

 ![Image of Architecture](/images/initialifflow.png)

-Click on the yellow diamind icon in the If flow and configure the if statement as shown below ie select the Type parameter by clicking in the first field then clicking the blue icon on the right side of the field.
+Click on the yellow diamond icon in the If flow and configure the if statement as shown below i.e. select the Type parameter by clicking in the first field then clicking the blue icon on the right side of the field.

 ![Image of Architecture](/images/ifsettings.png)

-Next add add an Application by clicking the + icon and selecting the http application.
+Next add an Application by clicking the + icon and selecting the http application.
 Note you will need to Add a new Account  and then select the Invoke method.
 You don't need to add any details in the account settings for this example, all the fields can be left blank because we will not be calling an API that requires authentication or any special connection details.

 ![Image of Architecture](/images/ifflow1.png)

 Once added, edit the settings of the http application to match those below.
-The API we will be calling is this one https://api.ipify.org?format=json and it just returns the ip address of the calling system.
+The API we will be calling is this one https://api.ipify.org?format=json and it just returns the IP address of the calling system.

 ![Image of Architecture](/images/httpsettings.png)